QuantEcon/lecture-python-intro/lectures/markov_chains_I.md

-As seen in {eq}`fin_mc_fr`, we can shift a distribution forward one unit of time via postmultiplication by $P$.
+As seen in {eq}`fin_mc_fr`, we can shift a distribution forward one unit of time via post-multiplication by $P$.

 Some distributions are invariant under this updating process --- for example,